 1. First Watch

 Scorning deep fryers and heat lamps, this daytime-only chain boasts fresh, made-to-order foods.
 If you ask for coffee, you’ll get a whole pot — and a complimentary newspaper.

-First Watch opened in 1983 in California, and the Market Force survey names it America's most popular breakfast chain.
+First Watch opened in 1983 in California, and Market Force says it's now America's favorite breakfast chain.
 It tops competitors for the quality of its food, its healthy menu options and the attention it pays to food allergies.